 Most people install the anemometer on the roofs of their houses, where wind flow is unobstructed by trees and nearby buildings.
-For the most accurate readings, the anemometer should be mounted at least 4 feet (1.2 m) above the roof line.
+For the most representative readings, the anemometer should be mounted at least 4 feet (1.2 m) above the roof line.
 You can do this by mounting the anemometer on your television antenna or on a raised piece of wood or metal pipe.

 We have included the hardware most commonly needed for the installation of the anemometer.
 The hardware you use depends upon where you install your unit.
 You may need to adapt or purchase additional hardware to fit your individual requirements.
-Make sure that you have all of the necessary parts, tools, and materials before you begin.